OpenDataPolicingNC/Traffic-Stops/docs/dev-setup.rst

     sudo apt-get update
     sudo apt-get install python3.4-dev

+(If you build Python 3.4 yourself on Ubuntu, ensure that the `libbz2-dev` package is installed first.)

 The tool that we use to deploy code is called `Fabric
 <http://docs.fabfile.org/>`_, which is not yet Python3 compatible.
 So,
 we need to install that globally in our Python2 environment::